sjh0354/World-Aware-Planning/README.md

 <p align="center">Fudan University, Shanghai Innovation Institute, Shanghai AI Laboratory</p>

 ## 🔥Overview
 This repository contains the official implementation of our paper on enhancing large vision-language models (LVLMs) with world-aware planning narratives.
-Our approach bridges the gap between high-level task instructions and nuanced real-world environments by integrating contextual world knowledge into planning systems [1].
+Our approach bridges the gap between high-level task instructions and nuanced real-world environments by integrating contextual world knowledge into planning systems.

 ## 🚀Key Features
 - Framework for enhancing vision-language models with contextual reasoning